gouldie/reddit/README.md

 A reddit clone, deployed to https://reddit.hostman.site/

-- VueJS, Node, Express, MongoDB
+- Vue.js, Node.js, Express, MongoDB
 - JWT for Auth

 ## Installing <a name = "installing"></a>